busstoptaktik/geodesy/ruminations/010-rumination.md

 - The target coordinates still have exactly the same variance with respect to the **source** reference frame (since we may take the operator parameters to be given by definition, and transform back to the source coordinates).
 - With respect to the **target reference frame,** however, the variance of the target coordinates has increased.

-**Additional value** could be provided by more clearly describing the relation between reversible operations and their inverses.
+**Finally,** an enhanced specification of operations could provide **additional value** by more clearly describing the relation between reversible operations and their inverses.
 In the current state of affairs, the conversion from A to B and that from B to A are just two unrelated operators.

 ## Conclusion?